railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 .. note:: Analytic Budgets

-	Analytic budgets can be budgeted in the :mod:`account_budget` module, which was developed starting at version 5 of Open ERP.
-They offer:
+	Analytic budgets can be budgeted in the :mod:`account_budget` module, They offer:

 	* forecasting projects in the medium term,